Dhebug/Encounter/FloppyBuilderVersion/documentation/items.md

 |**a small bottle**|Originally contained a strong acid|e_ITEM_SmallBottle

 ## Items requiring containers to use
+These items cannot just be collected, you need some adequate containers to transport them
 |Item|Description|Define|
 |-|-|-|
 |**black dust**|Component for the black powder|e_ITEM_BlackDust|